Soft and fluffy chiffon cake made with silken tofu (extra soft tofu) has a nice mild aroma of soy beans and the cake is just lightly sweetened.

 Instructions

-- Make sure your chiffon cake pan does not have a non-stick coating or your cake will not rise.
+- This recipe is for 6-inch chiffon tube pan.
+Make sure your chiffon cake pan does not have a non-stick coating or your cake will not rise.
 The cake needs to cling to the side of the pan to rise tall

 - Preheat oven to 330 F (165 C).
 My oven is a conventional oven with bottom heat only, no fan.
 Place the oven rack 3rd from the top.
 If you have a convection oven, I suggest lowering the temperature by 25 F (15 C)